Bon Appétit: Racism allegations and fallout (2020–present)

 On June 8, 2020, Adam Rapoport resigned as editor-in-chief after a photo of him in brownface was posted by food and wine writer Tammie Teclemariam on Twitter and sparked widespread criticism.
 Rapoport also received criticism after food editor Sohla El-Waylly accused the magazine of discriminating against employees of color, claiming they were subject to lesser pay than their non-minority counterparts.
 Amanda Shapiro took on the role of interim editor-in-chief soon after.

-In an interview with Business Insider, Rapoport's former assistant Ryan Walker-Hartshorn, who is black, stated that she had not been given a pay raise in almost 3 years with the company and was subject to numerous racist remarks and microaggressions, with a number of other employees of color agreeing that there was a "'toxic' culture of microaggression and exclusion" at the company.
+In an interview with Business Insider, Rapoport's former assistant Ryan Walker-Hartshorn, who is Black, stated that she had not been given a pay raise in almost 3 years with the company and was subject to numerous racist remarks and microaggressions, with a number of other employees of color agreeing that there was a "'toxic' culture of microaggression and exclusion" at the company.
 Vice President and Head of Programming and Lifestyle at Condé Nast, Matt Duckor, apologized and later resigned after past tweets seen as racist and homophobic were revealed, as well as accusations of being complicit or directly responsible for the pay disparities at the company.

 In August 2020, two months after the initial fallout, several members of the Test Kitchen announced they would not be returning to film videos for the Bon Appétit YouTube channel due to a continued lack of progress in resolving issues at Condé Nast Entertainment.
-Additionally, Walker-Hartshorn and Jesse Sparks, the only two black editorial staff members at Bon Appétit, quit on the same day.
-Dawn Davis, a black woman, was named the new editor-in-chief on August 27, effective November 2, 2020.
+Additionally, Walker-Hartshorn and Jesse Sparks, the only two Black editorial staff members at Bon Appétit, quit on the same day.
+Dawn Davis, a Black woman, was named the new editor-in-chief on August 27, effective November 2, 2020.
 This followed the announcements of Sonia Chopra as the new executive editor and Marcus Samuelsson as a brand adviser and guest editor.

 Condé Nast employees, including Bon Appétit employees, formed a union in September 2022.

+Dawn Davis resigned in April 2023, and rejoined her former employer, Simon & Schuster.
+Her successor, Jamila Robinson, was named in 2024.